Dr. Madan Kataria, founder of Laughter Yoga, at a trainingNauravainenanu [CC BY-SA 3.0 (https://creativecommons.org/licenses/by-sa/3.0)]

 DR. KATARIA: LAUGHTER YOGA IS A NEW CONCEPT OF LAUGHING IN A GROUP WITHOUT TAKING HELP OF JOKES OR ANY OTHER COMEDY.
 WE BEGIN WITH WARM-UP EXERCISES LIKE CLAPPING, HO HO HA HA HA CHANTING, FOLLOWED BY A VARIETY OF STIMULATED LAUGHTER EXERCISES LIKE GREETING LAUGHTER, MILKSHAKE LAUGHTER, ONE METER LAUGHTER, LION LAUGHTER, ETC. WHEN WE LAUGH IN A GROUP IT TURNS INTO REAL LAUGHTER BY MAKING EYE CONTACT WITH OTHER GROUP MEMBERS.

-SECOND PART OF LAUGHTER YOGA IS CALLED LAUGHTER MEDIATION WHERE WE SIT ON THE FLOOR IN SILENCE AND KEEP LOOKING AT EACH OTHER AND THEN WE START FAKING LAUGHTER FOR A FEW SECONDS UNTIL IT FLOWS SPONTANEOUSLY FROM DEEP WITHIN.
+SECOND PART OF LAUGHTER YOGA IS CALLED LAUGHTER MEDITATION WHERE WE SIT ON THE FLOOR IN SILENCE AND KEEP LOOKING AT EACH OTHER AND THEN WE START FAKING LAUGHTER FOR A FEW SECONDS UNTIL IT FLOWS SPONTANEOUSLY FROM DEEP WITHIN.
 STILL WITHOUT USING ANY TYPE OF HUMOROUS INTERVENTION.
 AFTER A WHILE WE LIE DOWN ON THE FLOOR AND ALLOW THE LAUGHTER TO FLOW LIKE A FOUNTAIN.

 MY HERO: How can kids make use of your laughter yoga?